srini-id/ImpexDocs-CodingChallenge/README.md

 5. Screen 3 should be the full details of the Shipment.
 All fields except the `CompanyID` should be editable
   - A save button should be exposed that saves the changes
   - A delete button should be exposed that deletes that entry and returns back to Screen 2
+6. Anything that is not provided above, you are free to make assumptions and list them on the readme documentation